marcobiedermann/search-engine-optimization/readme.md

 * add meaningful title
 * Only add external links if you got a backlink to your site
 * add `rel="nofollow"` attribute to external links
+* add ~ 3 internal links to your content

 ### Social Media
 * Social link rank up your site